circlefin/malachite/specs/english/README.md

 validators can be trying to decide a value for height `h` while others have already transitioned to heights `h' > h`.

-TODO: handling lagging validators.
+An open question is whether the consensus protocol should be in charge of handling lagging validators.
-If we take the same approach in this specification, we have to specify separately modules responsible to handle those messages.
+This is probably easier to implemented by a separate or auxiliary component, which implements a syncing protocol.

 #### Past heights

 The consensus state machine is not affected by messages from past heights.
-However, their reception indicates that a peer may lagging behind in the protocol, and need to be caught up.
+However, the reception of such messages from a peer indicates that the peer may lagging behind in the protocol, and need to be caught up.

 > The consensus implementation in CometBFT only handle `Precommit` messages
 > from the previous height (`h' = h - 1`) for feeding the `LastCommit` vote set,
 > during the first  round step of  round `0` of height `h`.

+To catchup a peer that is behind in the protocol (previous heights) it would be enough to provide the peer with the `Proposal` for the decided value `v` and a `2f + 1` threshold of `Precommit` messages of the decision round for `id(v)`.
+These messages, forming a decision certificate, should be stored for a given number of previous heights.

 #### Future heights